portworx/katacoda-scenarios/px-backup-intro/wait-k8s.md

-irst we need to wait for Kubernetes and Portworx to be ready.
-Be patient, this is not a very high performance environment, just a place to learn something :-
+First, we need to wait for Kubernetes and Portworx to be ready.
+Be patient, this is not a very high performance environment, just a place to learn something.

 ### Step: Wait for Kubernetes to be ready